crashworks3d/Iron_Man_Servo/README.md

 [Thingiverse MK46 Iron Man Servo Kit](https://www.thingiverse.com/thing:4640029)

-### You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project:
+*You can purchase an easy to install and use Arduino shield (Nano included) designed specifically for this project:*

-***A.L.I.S.H.A.
-Arduino nano Led & Integrated Servo Helmet Actuator for 3D Printed Helmets***
+***A.L.I.S.H.A. - Arduino nano Led & Integrated Servo Helmet Actuator for 3D Printed Helmets***

 [eBay - A.L.I.S.H.A.
 SMT](https://www.ebay.com/itm/402549198649)